MetaMask/SIPs/SIPS/sip-x.md

 1. **Receive Request**: MetaMask receives a CAIP-27 request to send Solana (`method: sendTransaction`).
 2. **Identify Method**: The RPC router Snap identifies that the `sendTransaction` method requires a signature.
-3. **Route to Account Snap**: The RPC router Snap routes the request to the appropriate Solana account Snap.
+3. **Route to Account Snap**: The RPC router Snap identifies that the CAIP-27 request does not identify an account to sign and prompts the user to select an account to sign and routes the request to the appropriate Solana account Snap.
-4. **Account Snap Signs**: The account Snap signs the transaction.
+4. **Account Snap Signs**: The account Snap signs the transaction and sends the signed transaction back to the RPC router Snap.
 5. **Broadcast Transaction**: The RPC router Snap broadcasts the signed transaction to the Solana network.
 6. **Return Result**: The RPC router Snap returns the result to MetaMask, which forwards it to the dApp.